Daniel-KM/Omeka-S-module-SearchSolr/README.md

 Solr is available via command line too at `/opt/solr/bin/solr`.
 If solr created a group "solr", you may need to add yourself to it (`sudo usermod -aG solr myName`).

+#### Creation of the service in old versions of Solr or distributions

-If the service is not available after the install, and ***only*** if the service is not available as init or service, you can create the file "/etc/systemd/system/solr.service", that may need to be adapted for the distribution, here for Debian 11 or CentOs 8 (see the [solr service gist]).
+For some old versions of Solr on some linux distributionsn, the service may not be  available after the install.
+In that case, and ***only*** if the service is not available as init or service, you can create the file "/etc/systemd/system/solr.service", that may need to be adapted for the distribution, here for Debian 11 or CentOs 8 (see the [solr service gist]).

-It is usually useless if the file "/etc/init.d/solr" exists, since systemctl manages old services managed as init.
+It is usually useless when the file "/etc/init.d/solr" exists, because systemctl manages old services managed as init.
 Note that the default init doesn't manage restart on failure.
 The following service sets it at 30 seconds.
 Furthermore, the logs are simpler with systemd.